awsdocs/amazon-aurora-user-guide/doc_source/CHAP_GettingStartedAurora.CreatingConnecting.Aurora.md

    If you chose to use an automatically generated password, the **View credential details** button appears on the **Databases** page\.

-   To view the master user name and password for the DB instance, choose **View credential details**\.
+   To view the user name and password for the DB instance, choose **View credential details**\.
-![\[Master user credentials after automatic password generation.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/easy-create-credentials.png)
+![\[User credentials after automatic password generation.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/easy-create-credentials.png)

    To connect to the DB instance as the master user, use the user name and password that appear\.
 **Important**